-The accompanying condensed consolidated financial statements as of June 30, 2020 have been prepared assuming the Company will continue as a going concern.
-As reflected in the condensed consolidated financial statements, the Company had an accumulated deficit of \$60.3 million and a negative working capital of \$469,982 at June 30, 2020.
-Additionally, the Company had a net loss in the amount of \$2.7 million and cash used by operating activities of \$1.3 million for the six months ended June 30, 2020.
+The accompanying condensed consolidated financial statements as of September 30, 2020 have been prepared assuming the Company will continue as a going concern.
+As reflected in the condensed consolidated financial statements, the Company had an accumulated deficit of \$61.5 million and a negative working capital of \$697,845 at September 30, 2020.
+Additionally, the Company had a net loss in the amount of \$3.8 million and cash used by operating activities of \$1.5 million for the nine months ended September 30, 2020.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for the next twelve months from the issuance of these condensed consolidated financial statements within the Company's Quarterly Report on Form 10-Q. Although we anticipate continued significant revenues for products in be used in MATS compliance activities, no assurances can be given that the Company received loan proceeds in the amount of \$299,300 pursuant to the Paycheck Protection Program under the Cares Act which was enacted on March 27, 2020 as a result of the COVID-19 pandemic.
 Nevertheless, the Company may need to raise additional equity or debt financing.
-While the Company believes in its ability to raise additional funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company believes in its ability to raise additional funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working capital funds, no assurances can be given that the Company can maintain sufficient working
+While the Company believes in its ability to raise additional funds, no assurances can be given that the company can maintain sufficient working capital through these efforts, or that the continued implementation of its business plan will generate sufficient revenues in the future to sustain ongoing operations.